keechma/keechma-next/README.md

 | falsy       | truthy         | -               | Start a new controller instance                                           |
 | truthy      | truthy         | false           | Stop the current controller instance and start a new one                  |
 | truthy      | truthy         | true            | Dispatch :keechma.on/deps-change event to the running controller instance |

+There also exists the ability to change a controller type between reconcilliation cycles which can also affect their lifecycle, for more information refer to this [expanded table](https://github.com/keechma/keechma-next/blob/6560d5f87e6a731e9fff7dc0c52e6da571155f72/src/keechma/next/core.cljs#L866).

 ### Controller variants